larry9523/XRT/README.rst

 Some developers have observed these variables being empty at the first run of build_ipu19.bat.
 If you encounter this and later run into a build issue, try running build_ipu19.bat -clean and build_ipu19.bat -release again.

-* xrt_flow.exe: Various compilation errors, unable to find XRT header includes

-Double check that the configuration of your XRT-IPU build (default: x64 Release) matches with the configuration of your xrt_flow build.

-* xrt_flow.exe: ``MSVCP140.dll Is Missing`` or other C++ exception pop-ups complaining about missing DLLs

-xrt_flow requires C++ runtime libraries which are missing on your Simnow image.
-Installation steps depend on whether you have Release or Debug built.

-* Release - Run vc_redist.x64.exe on your Simnow image: https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170
-* Debug - Copy the debug-version DLLs over to the same folder that contains xrt_flow.exe.
-You should be able to find these on your build machine at these paths:

-  * C:\\Windows\\System32\\ucrtbased.dll
-  * C:\\Program Files (x86)\\Microsoft Visual Studio\\2019\\Professional\\VC\\Redist\\MSVC\\14.29.30133\\debug_nonredist\\x64\\Microsoft.VC142.DebugCRT

-Note that exact version numbers will depend on your Visual Studio installation.

-* xrt_flow.exe: ``[XRT] ERROR: DeviceIoControl IOCTL_KIPUDRV_EXECPOLL failed with error 259`` and ``XrtKdsClientPoll failed!``

-These error messages may show up in the xrt_flow command prompt and WinDbg log respectively.
-XRT polls for the status of the running command every second and may timeout due to Simnow slowness.
-These errors are usually benign.
-Instead, watch for either "Test failed with <#> mismatches" or "Test passed" in the xrt_flow command prompt.